 - Q: Why is Puerto Rico not an independent nation?

-A: There have been many votes on the status of Puerto Rico, and the independence option has always received a very small percentage of the vote — 5.5% in the last plebiscite.
-A third of the vote was for nationhood in a non-binding association with the U.S., and the vast majority was for U.S. statehood.
+A: There have been many votes on the status of Puerto Rico, and the independence option has always received a very small percentage of the vote — 5.5% was its strongest showing.
 Congress did consider a bill granting Puerto Rico its independence in 1936, but most Puerto Ricans opposed it.
 Puerto Rico went directly from being a colony of Spain to being a territory of the United States, and has never had a local sovereign government.

 - Q: If Puerto Rico is not a country, why does it have a team at the Olympics?